Abhinavjangid22/Expense-Tracker/README.md

 # 💰 Expense Tracker Web App

-A modern, sleek, and interactive Expense Tracker web application developed using Flask, SQLite, and HTML/CSS.
-This application empowers users to efficiently manage their daily expenses by allowing them to:

-Add and track expenses in real time.

-Categorize expenses for better financial organization.

-Visualize spending trends through intuitive summaries and charts.

-Switch between Light Mode and Dark Mode for a comfortable user experience.

-This project is designed to combine simplicity with functionality, making expense management effortless and visually appealing.
+This is a modern, attractive, and interactive Expense Tracker web application built with Flask, SQLite, and HTML/CSS.
+It allows users to effortlessly track their daily expenses, categorize them for better financial organization, and view clear visual summaries to understand spending patterns.
+The application features both Light Mode and Dark Mode, offering a smooth and visually appealing user experience.
+Designed with simplicity and functionality in mind, this project makes managing personal finances easy and engaging.

 ---